Happy New Year

 - Jan 25th – Venus passes 1.3° from Neptune.

-- Jan 26th – Grazing lunar Occultation of Jupiter seen from Liverpool & NW UK.
+- Jan 26th – Grazing lunar Occultation of Jupiter (link removed as URL is invalid) seen from Liverpool & NW UK.

 - Jan 26th – Graze track for NorthWest England.